makerblueprint/retrospecification/README.md

 There are many hardware interfaces in the wild.
 Some deserve reinforcement, while others deserve deprecation.
 The Retro Specification will document this drive toward convenient interoperability among all the things.

-There is no need to make/buy a 3D printer... unless you want to.
+There is no need to make/buy a 3D printer or CNC machine... unless you want to.
+No need to do a large circuitboard production run.
+No need to crowdfund your idea or deal with the challenges of said campaign.
+There's nothing wrong with making/selling things in small quantities.

 Think the spec needs some revision?
 Please submit a pull request.
 Your feedback is truly appreciated.

 Getting Started
 ===============